AaltoSciComp/python-for-scicomp/content/installation.rst

    <https://youtu.be/OEX1ss_HCHc>`__ - if you can do this, you are
    ready to go for day one.
 Your exact steps may be a bit different.

+   Remember that you need to activate the environment first - see the step above.

 .. tabs::